RJAIN-27/SlackBot-CSC510/Report.md

 ![](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/resources/images/feature3.jpg)

 ## Process Reflection
 For the development of the project we followed the Agile Methodology.
-We began with the design phase and proceeded with the bot development and the final deployment, with continuous integration using Jenkins.
+We began with the design phase and proceeded with the bot development and the final deployment, with implementation of continuous integration using Jenkins.
 ### Design Phase
 In this phase, we abstracted the concept of our project and designed the architecture and the use cases of the project.
 The storyboard and the wireframes we designed in this phase helped us understand the flow of the system that we were about to develop.
 This phase helped create a systematic starting point for the rest of the phases in our project development.
 ![](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/resources/images/design.png)